0maaz-01/Python_Solution_for_SDE_sheet_Striver/Array/Pascal's Triangle/README.md

 Pascal’s Triangle is a triangular array of integers where:
 1. The first and last numbers of each row are `1`.
 2. Each number in between is the sum of the two numbers directly above it in the previous row.
+So, while solving, we will place 1 at the 0th and last indices.
+For the remaining elements, we will use: ans[i-1][left] + ans[i-1][right].
+Here, i-1 represents the previous row, and left/right represent the adjacent indices in the previous row.

 For example:
 ```